Jason Kenney: Leadership tensions and resignation

 On April 22, 2021, a letter calling for the resignation of Premier Kenney, started circulating within the UCP party's leadership boards.
 The letter gained 90 signatures composed of board presidents and board members of UCP riding associations.
 The letter states that the boards believed that they did not believe Kenney had the moral authority or trustworthiness to lead this party into the next election or to continue to deliver on important conservative priorities and that for the sake of a strong and free Alberta and for the well-being of the conservative movement in this province, the boards ask that Kenney do the proper thing and resign.
 The petitioners will bring up the letter during an upcoming board meeting.

 On May 13, 2021, MLA Todd Loewen stepped down from his role as UCP caucus chair and called on Jason Kenney to resign, citing "persistent issues of dysfunction within the government" and claiming that "the Premier chooses not listen to caucus".

 On September 22, 2021, MLA RJ Sigurdson presented a motion of no-confidence at a UCP caucus meeting, after the government introduced new public health restrictions, including a vaccine passport, following a fourth wave of the COVID-19 pandemic in Alberta.
 The motion was withdrawn after it was agreed that the UCP would hold a leadership review in Spring 2022, rather than October 2022 as previously scheduled.

 On May 18, 2022, Jason Kenney narrowly won a confidence vote held by the UCP with 51.4% support from members of his party.
 He then announced on the same evening his intention to resign as premier of Alberta and leader of the UCP, citing the clearly divisive nature of his leadership and a need for party unity.
 He subsequently confirmed that he would not be candidate in the leadership election to succeed himself.

 Post-premiership

 On November 29, 2022, Jason Kenney resigned as MLA for Calgary-Lougheed, with immediate effect.
 On February 1, 2023, Kenney announced that he had started a new job as senior advisor for the law firm, Bennett Jones.

 His seat was retained by Eric Bouchard of the UCP in the May 2023 Alberta general election.

 Jason Kenney was nominated to the board of ATCO on March 31, 2023.

+Kenney joined former premier Rachel Notley to campaign for remain in the 2026 Alberta independence referendum.